 How is precipitation changing in erie?

-🌧️ Precipitation increased an average of 10 percent with many places seeing a 20 percent increase (2015 DEP Climate Impacts Assessment).
+🌧️ Precipitation in Pennsylvania has increased an average of 10 percent over the last century with many places seeing a 20 percent increase (2015 DEP Climate Impacts Assessment).

-🌧️ Precipitation is expected to increase another 8 percent by 2050.
+🌧️ By 2050, precipitation is expected to increase another 8 percent.

 🌧️ Between 1958 and 2010, the Northeast U.S. saw more than a 70 percent increase in the amount of precipitation falling in very heavy events.